NoPressF/sb4-vscode/README.md

 This extension is distributed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.

-## Support

-If you have any questions or issues, please create an issue on [GitHub](https://github.com/NoPressF/sb4-vscode/issues).

 ## Tasks
 - [ ] Completion and Hightlight to the Classes and Methods
 - [ ] Decompile .scm